poseidon-framework/poseidon-framework.github.io/trident.md

 This does not include the package `title`, which can be easily set to be identical to the source with `-n` or `-o` if it is desired.
 The `poseidonVersion` field is also not copied, because `trident` can only ever produce output packages with the latest Poseidon schema version.

+To keep the diff between in- and output package minimal, `--preserve` finally also causes `trident` to keep the input's order of columns in the `.janno` file, and maintain the input's order of bibtex entries in the `.bib` file.

+**`-z|--zip`**

-With `-z|--zip` the genotype data output (independent of the selected output mode) can be wrapped in gzipped archives with the additional file extension `.gz`. `trident` can seamlessly interact with genotype data in this format.
+With `-z` the genotype data output (independent of the selected output mode) can be wrapped in gzipped archives with the additional file extension `.gz`. `trident` can seamlessly interact with genotype data in this format.

 ### Other options